dudash/openshift-docker-solr/README.md

 * Fork this repo
 * Update the config files in solr-config to your desired SOLR configuration

-* Create a new app using S2I (this will create the SOLR core and inject your configuration) `> oc new-app dudash/openshift-solr~https://github.com/[YOUR-FORK]/openshift-docker-solr.git`
+* Create a new app using oc CLI (this will also create the SOLR core and inject your configuration) `> oc new-app dudash/openshift-solr~https://github.com/[YOUR-FORK]/openshift-docker-solr.git`

 Now you can access it via the route that was automatically exposed on port 8983 and whereever your OpenShift apps route (e.g. openshift-solr-myproject.127.0.0.1.nip.io)